asiloisad/pulsar-sofistik-tools/README.md

 ## Help view

 The help view can be opened in any internal or external PDF viewers.
 If [pdf-viewer](https://github.com/bacadra/pulsar-pdf-viewer) is used, then help PDF file can be scrolled to current keyword.
 A package [language-sofistik](https://github.com/bacadra/pulsar-language-sofistik) is required.
+A help-list can used named dest also, e.g. `ase:grp2`.

 ## Tools available in `source.sofistik` (e.g. `.dat` file)